I-Halder/I-Halder.github.io/_pages/about.md

   - /about.html
 ---

 Indranil Halder currently holds an associate researcher position at Harvard University.
 Earlier, he was the Quantum Initiative Fellow at the Center for the Fundamental Laws of Nature.
-He is also affiliated with the Center for Quantum Mathematics and Physics at the University of California, Davis.

 ## Research interest: Theoretical high energy physics